Confessions of a Window Cleaner: Box office

 It has been called, "perhaps the best known and most successful British sex film" of the era, and was the top-grossing British film of 1974.
+In 1988 Guest said " the cheques which come from Columbia even now are unbelievable on the series, because it was sold to Home Box Office, sold all through America... the others [sequels] made money but Confessions of is the block buster, it made so much money when it came out here that Columbia for the first time anyone could remember here had to pay Corporation Tax."

 Sequels

 As well as its sequels in the Confessions series it spawned another unrelated series of films which began with Adventures of a Taxi Driver (1976).
 The film made Robin Askwith a star in the UK.
 When the films were originally released they were regarded as very risqué and essentially soft core pornography, owing to the amount of nudity involved – generally female, with Robin Askwith being the only male shown naked.
 However the sex scenes themselves are more suggestive than explicit, being essentially played for laughs.
 Nonetheless, it was not until 1997 that Channel 5 became the first British terrestrial channel to show the entire series of Confessions films.

 The film was a popular hit for the British sexploitation genre, while film critics reportedly loathed it and decried it as a "tawdry" and vulgar spectacle.
 Sian Barber points at this contradiction between the popular taste and the critics' notions of quality, and concludes that it offers significant insights on actual "audience preferences".
 Preferences shaped by "the tastes, values and frustrated desires of ordinary filmgoers".
 The film was a box office hit.
 In a cited example of a cinema in the West End of London, the film was screened for nine weeks, with 29 performances per week, and earning over £30,000.
 In January 1975, the Eady Levy tax fund estimated that it had raised £200,000 from this film alone.
 By 1979, profits had exceeded £800,000.
 Yet, Robin Askwith recalled that film industry opinions were "totally negative" towards the film and dismissive of its success with the public.
 In retrospect, Leon Hunt concluded that the film benefited from a combination of adult entertainment with "good clean fun", an appealing cast, and the popularity of the source novels.

+Guest later reflected, "I think what made Au Pair and Confessions was that I tried to walk a tightrope of skin flick and comedy, we kept it bubbling, we never took anything seriously, it was always sent up, … none of the affairs, the lovemaking or whatever came out that was the only way I'd do those.
+I said “If you let me send it up.”...
+Instead of being embarrassed they were laughing at the sex side of it, laughing at the nudity."